fdformula/MathlyLua/README.md

 You may download Lua source code in https://lua.org/ and compile it yourself or simply download prebuilt binary commands for Microsoft Windows in, say, https://www.nuget.org/packages/lua/.
 Another way to get prebuilt Lua is to download ZeroBrane Studio (https://studio.zerobrane.com/), a Lua IDE for various platforms.
+It comes with multiple versions of Lua.

 ## Where to place the downloaded files?